SHIITES: FG TO GAZETTE PRESCRIPTION ORDER MONDAY

-Meanwhile, SUNDAY PUNCH could not obtain an official comment on the development from the Ministry of Justice’s Press and Information Unit, as officials contacted by one of our correspondents on Saturday said if they must speak on the issue, they must be authorised by the ministry’s management.
+Meanwhile, SUNDAY PUNCH could not obtain an official comment on the development from the Ministry of Justice’s Press and Information Unit, as officials contacted by one of our correspondents on Saturday said if they must speak on the issue, they must be authorized by the ministry’s management.

 Military now free to stop IMN’s violence –Presidency

-Meanwhile, the Presidency on Saturday said with the court order proscribing the IMN, the military was now free to take every step necessary to stop the violence being unleashed by the group on defenceless Nigerians.
+Meanwhile, the Presidency on Saturday said with the court order proscribing the IMN, the military was now free to take every step necessary to stop the violence being unleashed by the group on defenseless Nigerians.

-The Senior Special Assistant to the President on Media and Publicity, Mr Garba Shehu, said this in an interview with one of our correspondents.
+The Senior Special Assistant to the President on Media and Publicity, Mr. Garba Shehu, said this in an interview with one of our correspondents.